PagerDuty/public-support-scripts/README.md

 * [De-provision users](user_deprovision): automate the off-boarding process for PagerDuty users by removing them from schedules and escalation policies, and resolving all incidents that they are assigned.
+* [Orphan user report](orphan_user_report): generate a report of users and their associations with schedules, escalation policies, teams, and open incidents to identify "orphan" users who are not associated with any operational resources.

 ## Howto